-allows you to request an abend without causing a dump to be taken.
-For programs link-edited using the Language Environment[®] SCEELKED library, when NODUMP is specified, a dump is never taken, regardless of any setting in the transaction dump table.
-For programs not link-edited with Language Environment, if the transaction dump table already has an entry for the abend code, or if the abend is in Language Environment run-unit initialization or termination, the NODUMP option is ignored.
+Specifies that an abend occurs without causing a dump to be taken.
+For programs link-edited using the Language Environment SCEELKED library, when NODUMP is specified, a dump is never taken, regardless of any setting in the transaction dump table.
+For programs not link-edited with Language

-The following example shows how to terminate a task abnormally:
+Environment, if the transaction dump table already has an entry for the abend code, or if the abend is in Language Environment run-unit initialization or termination, the NODUMP option is ignored.

-EXEC CICS ABEND ABCODE('BCDE')
+The following example shows how to terminate a task abnormally: EXEC CICS ABEND ABCODE('BCDE')